Myuui/Free-Minecraft-Hosts/README.md

 </div>

+> [!WARNING]
-> ⚠️ **NOTICE:**  I make this list only for Java servers, and not Bedrock.
+> I make this list only for Java servers, and not Bedrock.
 While some services listed may support Bedrock, I can't guarantee that they are free, nor confirm the specifications of the servers.
 >
 >